Misc4HD/ProcessingSensorInterface/README.md

 # ToDo
 *Add formulas to calculate the unknown variables.

-*Expand the data tables to include these values.
+*Expand the data tables to include these variables.

-*Fix startup error?
+*Fix startup error??